sunderedsystems/sunderedcore/docs/creating-a-character.md

 *Role Example:* An Aurelic Sorcerer might specialize in enhancing allies' combat prowess and defenses.

 ### Ingenic
-**Unique Ability:** Adds proficiency bonus twice when crafting, repairing, or interacting with magical or technological items, including computers.
+**Unique Ability:** Adds proficiency twice when crafting, repairing, or interacting with magical or technological items (non-attack/defense rolls), including computers.
 *Role Example:* An Ingenic Rogue might specialize in deploying devices and managing tools mid-combat, or hacking into magical mainframes.

 ### Malefic